getporter/porter/docs/content/best-practices/github-workflow.md

 ### Use credential files
 If you were using credentials in your bundle, you will need to set up a credential file in your repository to use with your workflow.
 For example, if you run `porter credentials create mybun.json`, a JSON file named mybun.json is created.
-The resulting credential mapping file (which does not contain any sensitive credentials) is located in the current directory.
-You can run `porter credentials apply mybun.json` to apply the changes to an existing credential set or create a new one if it does not exist in advance.
-Then, to install your bundle with credentials that have just created before, you would run the following:
+The resulting [credential set template file](/reference/file-formats/#credential-set) (which does not contain any sensitive credentials) is located in the current directory.
+You can run `porter credentials apply mybun.json` to apply the changes.
+If the specified credential set already exists, the changes will override the existing credential set, otherwise the apply command will create a new credential set.
+Then, to install your bundle with the newly created credential set, you would run the following:
 ```yaml
 porter install -c <name-of-the-credential-set>
 ```